 The first trimester of pregnancy can be ROUGH.
-You want to feel happy and excited about this baby, but it can be hard sometimes when all you seem to be doing these days is worrying and spending hours leaning over a toilet.
+You want to feel happy and excited about this baby, but it can be hard when all you seem to be doing these days is worrying and spending hours leaning over a toilet.
+If you’re wondering how on earth you’re going to make it – here are 8 tips for surviving the first trimester.

 8 tips for surviving the first trimester of pregnancy (when it sucks)

-Some women breeze their way through their pregnancies.
-And then there are other women who do not.
+There are the women who breeze their way through their pregnancies.
+And then there are the women who do not.

 Don’t get me wrong.
 I do enjoy pregnancy (really – I don’t want to complain), but some days are a bit tougher than the others, and that first trimester was definitely the hardest part of my whole pregnancy.